-- The materials of the exterior facing related to the shop front must be consistent or compatible with the exterior materials of the associated building.
-All facings must include a good transition where they meet that of the building or an adjoining tenant. - Window openings shall be in proportion with the scale of the building with a strong harmony between storefront openings and overall building architecture. - Horizontal mullions or other visual barriers should be avoided, particularly at the human center of vision; (approx. 5'-6").
-Detail elements of the storefront, such as door and window hardware, trim work, display cases, mail boxes, etc., must meet the Design Review Board's requirements of durability and quality of design.
-However, "natural" materials such as hardwood, hand worked metal, and etched glass are preferred. - All doors should be recessed (or sliding) so that they do not project beyond the face of the storefront when in an open position, impeding pedestrian traffic flow. - The varying character of the Village dictates certain differences in storefront treatment.
+The materials of the exterior facing related to the shop front must be consistent or compatible with the exterior materials of the associated building.
+All facings must include a good transition where they meet that of the building or an adjoining tenant.

+Window openings shall be in proportion with the scale of the building with a strong harmony between storefront openings and overall building architecture.

+Horizontal mullions or other visual barriers should be avoided, particularly at the human center of vision; (approx. 5'-6").
+Detail elements of the storefront, such as door and window hardware, trim work, display cases, mail boxes, etc., will have no restrictions as long as they meet the Design Review Board's requirements of durability and quality of design.
+However, "natural" materials such as hardwood, hand worked metal, and etched glass are preferred.

+All doors must be recessed (or sliding) so that they do not project beyond the face of the storefront when in an open position, impeding pedestrian traffic flow.

+The varying character of the Village dictates certain differences in storefront treatment.
 Graphics on the store front itself must be pre-approved by the Design Review Board.
 Such graphics shall not contain the specific business name or it will be counted against the permitted aggregate sign area for the space.
-Such graphics must be themed in a manner consistent with the theme of the commercial business with colors consistent with the intent of these Guidelines. - Door and window openings shall provide great transparency while ornate metal details and bay windows will enhance the design of the storefront.
+Such graphics must be themed in a manner consistent with the theme of the commercial business with colors consistent with the intent of these Guidelines.

+Door and window openings shall provide great transparency while ornate metal details and bay windows will enhance the design of the storefront.
 Storefront window graphics must be themed in a manner consistent with the theme of the commercial business and with colors consistent with the intent of these Guidelines.
 Limited graphics are encouraged to allow for the customer in the village to view the window display.

-2.3~ Eating/ Drinking Establishments ("Restaurant") Storefronts:
+5.4.
+Eating/ Drinking Establishments ("Restaurant") Storefronts:

-Restaurants must comply with the same storefront regulations as retail storefronts in regard to building materials, color schemes, doorways, etc.
+Restaurants must comply with the same storefront regulations as retail storefronts in regard to building materials, color schemes, illumination and lighting fixtures, doorways, etc.